jankapunkt/latexcv/CONTRIBUTING.md

 * Included `.tex` files should be stored in a folder, e.g. named "lib" (for structural docs) or "g" (for tikz graphics).
 * Non-compiling PRs will be rejected
 * Always add the main.pdf output as a
+* Make sure, that your PR does not cause a template to exceed the size of one page.
+This project intends to keep every tamplte short and clear.

+### Dependencies

+* There are currently only `tex-live` and `tex-live fonts` as dependencies and most of even complex operations can be implemented (see inforgraphics template).
+Therefore creating a new package dependecy may defy the goal of being simple to install and compile.
+* Solutions using Xetex and Luatax as well as Komascript and others will therefore not be included
 * No interdependencies between templates, please.

-I know this creates a lot of duplicate code,  but there is a clear intention behind this: Users and especially those who are new to LaTeX should have a quick editable, easy to understand and easy to compile template to create their own cv.
+I know this creates lots of duplicate code or make it harde to solve a feature request,  but there is a clear intention behind this: Users and especially those who are new to LaTeX should have a quick editable, easy to understand and easy to compile template to create their own cv.
 Therefore each cv should be viewed as a single instance.
 In the future there may be an enhancement to define the personal credentials in a single file and include it in each cv template.
-* Make sure, that your PR does not cause a template to exceed the size of one page.
-This project intends to keep every tamplte short and clear.

 ### Code